wendyn-projects/ASCII-Art-Writer/README.md

 ```
 *`-font` is also interactive if you leave it without input.*

-*If you want to view available fonts just add `??` option.*
+*Do you want to view available fonts?
+Just add `??` option.*

 ### Chaining Multiple Commands
 You are also allowed to chain multiple commands, here is an example:
 ```
 -font?? -font -spacing -space -print
 ```
-The command above will show you avaliable fonts then asks you for the font, for spacing, for background and then finally for the text you want to print.
+The command above will show you avaliable fonts then asks you for the font - for spacing - for background - and then finally for the text you want to print.

 ---